FNB Stadium: Local football

 The FNB Stadium is home to Kaizer Chiefs Football Club.
 It is also the preferred venue for the Soweto derby soccer matches – the country's biggest sporting showpiece – involving Soweto based Premier Soccer League clubs, Kaizer Chiefs and Orlando Pirates.
 It was also the traditional home of the Iwisa Maize Meal Spectacular and later, the Telkom Charity Cup, which were charity soccer season openers in South African football from 1990 to 2006, before it was closed for renovations.
 The stadium was re-opened when it hosted the 2010 Nedbank Cup final between Bidvest Wits and Amazulu.
 The game ending 3–0 to Bidvest Wits.
 Fabricio Rodrigues was the first player to score at the rebuilt Soccer City.
 The Charity Cup then returned in 2010.
 The first league match at the stadium since being rebuilt, was a 2010–11 Premier Soccer League match between Orlando Pirates and Free State Stars.
 The first MTN 8 match at the stadium was the first leg of the 2010 MTN 8 semifinal, between Orlando Pirates and Kaizer Chiefs.
-The venue has also hosted high-profile Bafana Bafana matches, including their 1–0 win over Spain in 2013 as well as the side's worst ever defeat when they lost 5–0 to Brazil in another international friendly in 2014.
+The venue has also hosted high-profile Bafana Bafana matches, including their 1–0 win over Spain in 2013 as well as the side's worst ever defeat when they lost, 5–0, to Brazil in another international friendly in 2014.

 In May 2018, Mamelodi Sundowns hosted FC Barcelona in an exhibition match, dedicated to the late Former President of South Africa in his centenary.
 The match ended 3–1 in the favour of Barcelona.

-Rugby
+Rugby Union

-FNB stadium is a multi-purpose venue and hosted its first rugby union match in 2010, the Tri Nations match between South Africa and New Zealand, won by the latter.
+FNB stadium is a multi-purpose venue and hosted its first rugby union match in 2010, the Tri Nations match between South Africa and New Zealand, won 29-22 by the All Blacks.
 The attendance was 94,713 which is listed as the third highest rugby attendance ever in the Southern Hemisphere and a record attendance for the redeveloped stadium, until it was eclipsed on 1 August 2015, when 94,807 was recorded when Orlando Pirates played Kaizer Chiefs in the Carling Black Label Cup fixture.

 The stadium hosted New Zealand again in the 2012 Rugby Championship on 6 October, with the All Blacks defeating the Springboks 32–16 in front of 88,739.
 In 2013, the Springboks defeated Argentina 73–13 at FNB Stadium in front of a crowd 52,867.
 In 2016, the venue hosted Varsity Cup rugby fixtures.
+In 2025 the Springboks will host the All Blacks in the third test match of the Rugby's Greatest Rivalry tour.

 Concerts

 A The Coldplay concert was a rehearsal concert in preparation for their Mylo Xyloto Tour.
 As part of the concert, they filmed scenes for the music video for their song "Paradise".

-B Ed Sheeran, Chris Martin, Pharrell Williams, Usher, and others also performed during the festival headlined by Beyoncé & Jay Z.